Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Introduction

-Nevertheless, real-world robotic applications demand more than just task effectiveness, they must also meet stringent safety requirements.
-According to industrial robotics standards \cite{eu, us}, both the US and the EU have established formal regulations that define specific safety requirements for different types of robots operating in various scenarios.
-For instance, in UAV target tracking, precise tracking demands the UAV stay close to the target, but maintaining a distance of less than 3 meters significantly increases collision risk.
+Nevertheless, real-world robotic applications demand more than just task effectiveness, they must also meet stringent safety requirements. {Based on} industrial robotics standards \cite{eu, us}, both the US and the EU have established formal regulations that define specific safety requirements for different types of robots operating in various scenarios.
+For instance, in UAV target tracking, precise tracking {requires} the UAV {to} stay close to the target, but maintaining a distance of less than 3 meters significantly increases collision risk.
 In addition to published standards, some studies in the robotics community have incorporated safety as part of the optimization objective or explicit constraints.
-For example, collision probability has been widely adopted as an optimization objective alongside shortest path planning in autonomous driving applications \cite{10675394}, while for collaborative robots, internal joint force has been used as a key safety criteria \cite{10758369} to trigger emergency stop for preventing human injury.
-Unfortunately, existing works in the communication community on robotic communication remain focused on optimizing traditional metrics, such as throughput \cite{10577270} and mean squared error (MSE) \cite{wenchao}, without realizing that safety is a fundamental effectiveness metric across all robotic applications that should be prioritized above all other metrics.
+For example, collision probability has been widely adopted as an optimization objective alongside shortest path planning in autonomous driving applications \cite{10675394}, while for collaborative robots, {the} internal joint force has been used as a key safety criterion \cite{10758369} to trigger {emergency stops to prevent human injury}. {{However}, existing works in GSC focused only on optimizing effectiveness metrics, such as throughput \cite{10577270} and mean squared error (MSE) \cite{wenchao}, without realizing that safety should be prioritized.}

-Moreover, another unresolved yet critical issue in both the communication and robotics communities is the lack of a unified framework that jointly considers sensing, communication, and control in a closed-loop manner.
-The safety and effectiveness of control rely on the quality of communication and the accuracy of sensed data; the control decisions in turn influence subsequent sensing and communication; while the type of sensed data and the requirements of the downstream control task affect the communication frequency and transmission priorities.
-Although recent studies \cite{sige,10577270,wenchao,shutong} have explored the pairwise of two components, they typically neglect the tight coupling among all three components.
-Consequently, one aspect is inevitably sacrificed or insufficiently addressed, leading to suboptimal efficiency or compromising system safety.
+{Moreover, existing robotics research often treats safety primarily as a control-level problem, without systematically addressing safety across sensing, communication, and control in a closed-loop manner.
+However, these three components are inherently coupled.
+The safety and effectiveness of control depend on the fidelity of sensory data and the reliability of communication.
+In turn, control decisions shape subsequent sensing and communication processes, while the type of sensory data and the demands of downstream control tasks jointly affect communication frequency and transmission priorities.
+Without considering safety in the tight coupling among these three components, at least one dimension is likely to be inadequately addressed, resulting in suboptimal efficiency and potentially compromised system safety.}